Post Summary: The perfect 7 Day Croatia Itinerary including where to stay and what to do in each place.

 Where to stay in Split

-We chose to stay in the Old Town of Split so we could be close to the ferries and are happy we did that.
-We stayed at this Airbnb located close to Diocletian’s Palace.
-We loved it and wish we could have had more time there.
+We chose to stay at an Airbnb in the Old Town of Split so we could be close to the ferries.

 If you want a more standard hotel experience, Palace Judita Heritage Hotel has great reviews and is next to Diocletian’s Palace.
 Read TripAdvisor reviews and check out current rates here.